PentHertz/rfswift-doc-v2/content/docs/_index.md

     style A fill:#f9f,stroke:#333,stroke-width:4px
     style B fill:#bbf,stroke:#333,stroke-width:2px
     style H fill:#afa,stroke:#333,stroke-width:2px
     style G fill:#bbf,stroke:#333,stroke-width:2px
 ```

+RF Swift handles everything from container creation and execution to pulling images, committing changes, and re-tagging.
+What sets it apart is the seamless integration of USB, video, and audio forwarding in a user-friendly interface—tasks that typically require significant expertise in standard Docker environments.

+### Key Components

-- **Go binary (rfswift)** - instruments containers and hosts to simplify the use of tools that may require internet connectivity, display, sounds, USB accesses.
-This rfswift is the main program you will interact with to run clean containers, execute inside running or paused containers, and do many magic actions that will make things work without headache.
+- **Go binary (rfswift)** - Instruments containers and hosts to simplify the use of tools that may require:
+  - Internet connectivity
+  - Display
+  - Sounds
+  - USB accesses

+  This rfswift is the main program you will interact with to:
+  - Run clean containers
+  - Execute inside running or paused containers
+  - Perform many magic actions that will make things work without a headache

-- **Docker images** - some pre-built Docker container images are available in RF Swift’s repository.
-In case you wan to bake your own environment, preserve some spaces, and have a special set-up, you will also find some Docker files you can edit to fit your expectations.
+- **Docker images** - Pre-built Docker container images are available in RF Swift's repository.
+In case you want to bake your own environment, preserve some space, and have a special set-up, you will also find some Docker files you can edit to fit your expectations.

 ## Questions or Feedback?